Solvable and Nilpotent Matroids: Realizability and Irreducible Decomposition of Their Associated Varieties

-Consider forest point-line configurations as defined in Definition~\ref{forest}.
-It is shown in \textup{\cite[Theorem~5.11]{clarke2021matroid}} that for forest-like configurations without points of degree at most two, the matroid variety and the circuit variety coincide.
+Consider forest configurations as defined in Definition~\ref{forest}.
+It is shown in \textup{\cite[Theorem~5.11]{clarke2021matroid}} that for forest configurations with points of degree at most two, the matroid variety and the circuit variety coincide.
 We now extend this analysis to configurations with points of higher degree.
 Here, the ideal \( G_{M} \), generated by polynomials from the Grassmann-Cayley algebra, is contained in \( I_{M} \).
 In Theorem~\ref{gc 3}, we will demonstrate that \( G_{M} \) and the circuit variety together define \( I_{M} \).
 Proving this requires establishing the following lemma.
 We will first fix some notation. \begin{notation} For a rank-three matroid $M$, let $Q_{M}$ denote the set of points in $M$ with degree at least $3$ and $Q_{l}=Q_{M}\cap l$ for any line $l\in \Li_{M}$. \end{notation}

 We will need Lemma~\ref{le 1} to find the defining equations of matroid varieties associated with forest configurations.
 Before stating the lemma, we introduce the notion of a {\em perturbation} which refers to a motion that can be made arbitrarily small.